i18n-pro/core/README.md

 * **automatic-translation**：One command can automatically extract the text and translate it into a language pack
    * **Support incremental translation mode**：Only translate the new text, intelligently remove unused text
    * **Support multi -translation platform**：Google x、OpenAI、Google、Microsoft、Tencent、Ali Cloud、Youdao、Baidu（In addition to Google x, other platforms need to register an account by themselves）
+   * **Support multiple translation logs**：The output of a variety of types of translation logs, which is convenient for tracking and positioning translation issues
 * **keyless**：There is no need to define the key manually, the text to be translated is the key